cjolman3/Worlds/README.txt

+CHanging for GitHub test along with Eric's world update.

 Fishing:
 	Bait farms: Jungle will do or a empty clay pot farm Fish at ocean for best results or a huge lake